Mathematical formalism of physics of systems with motivation: Introduction

 \section{Introduction}

 During the last years it has become evident that a novel interdisciplinary branch of science, physics of social systems or sociophysics, is currently under development (for a review of the state of art in this field and its history see, e.g., \cite{1,2,3,4,5,6}).
-Various social processes and phenomena observed in large group of people integrated together by some activity have become the subject matter of this science.
-Voting behavior in elections, opinion formation, culture and language evolution, cooperative interaction among trade agents, dynamics of traffic and pedestrian flows, etc. are typical objects of such investigations.\footnote{It should be noted that collective behavior of animal groups, such as schools of fish, flocks of birds or swarms of insects (for a review see, e.g. \cite{animal1,animal2}) is actually a relative problem to the subject under consideration.}
+Various social processes and phenomena observed in large groups of people integrated together by some activity have become the subject matter of this science.
+Voting behavior in elections, opinion formation, culture and language evolution, cooperative interaction among trade agents, dynamics of traffic and pedestrian flows, etc. are typical objects of such investigations.\footnote{It should be noted that collective behavior of animal groups, such as schools of fish, flocks of birds or swarms of insects (for a review see, e.g. \cite{animal1,animal2}) is actually a relative problem to the subject under consideration.} In some sense, sociophysics can be regarded as a novel branch of the ``quantitative sociodynamics''.
+The latter deals with the mathematical modeling of various phenomena out of different sectors of the human society conventionally investigated in separate social sciences such as demography, sociology, political science, and economics (for review and discussion of basic mathematical ideas of the quantitative sociodynamics see, e.g., \cite{6.1,6.2,6.3,6.4}).

+At the current state of art, the mathematical formalism of the quantitative sociodynamics and, correspondingly, sociophysics is based on the notions and methods developed in statistical physics of many-particle systems and synergetics (e.g., \cite{Haken}).
+The systems under consideration in this scope consist of different organizational strata and involve, in particular, a microlevel and a macrolevel as well as a ``bottom up'' and ``top down'' interaction between them.
+The microlevel comprises individuals with their inclinations, decisions, and actions; the macrolevel contains collective political and economic structures, social trends, etc. \cite{6.3,6.4}.

+In the modern approach the mathematical description of social systems at the macrolevel is reduced, first, to finding a set of appropriate order parameters, i.e., collective material and personal variables, whose time variations specify the system dynamics completely \cite{6.3,6.4}.
+This point is rather similar to one in describing complex systems of inanimate nature.
+Then, the construction of the equations governing these order parameters can be implemented, roughly speaking, in two ways.

+Within a phenomenological approach the corresponding mathematical models are developed based purely on available macroscopic empirical data.
+In this case the question of family of models will best describe given social systems is solely a matter of empirical work.